sv222/cloud-engineer-interview-questions/README.md

 ### What is AWS OpsWorks, and how does it automate infrastructure management?

-AWS OpsWorks is a service that helps you to automate the deployment and management of your applications.
-OpsWorks provides a variety of features to help you manage your applications, including:
+AWS OpsWorks helped you automate the deployment and management of your applications with configuration-management tools.
+Note that AWS retired OpsWorks in 2024 (OpsWorks Stacks on May 26, 2024, Chef Automate on May 5, 2024, and Puppet Enterprise on March 31, 2024), and recommends AWS Systems Manager for ongoing management:

 * **Automatic deployment:** OpsWorks can automatically deploy your applications to AWS.
 * **Stack management:** OpsWorks allows you to manage your applications as stacks.
 A stack is a collection of AWS resources that are used to run your application.